Jagged Alliance: Jagged Alliance: Flashback

 In April 2013, Full Control, a Denmark-based game studio, launched a Kickstarter campaign to fund Jagged Alliance: Flashback.
 The Kickstarter campaign was successful on May 23, 2013, resulting in the game being fully funded including its firsts stretch goal.
 The game was released on October 21, 2014.

 Upon release Jagged Alliance: Flashback received mostly negative reviews from both critics and players alike and, as a result of poor sales, the developers of Full Control announced that they would no longer be providing support for the game.
 Full Control went out of business shortly afterwards due to financial difficulties.

 Jagged Alliance: Rage!

 Jagged Alliance: Rage! is set 20 years after the first Jagged Alliance.
 The game was developed by now-defunct Vienna-based developer Cliffhanger Productions and published by HandyGames on December 6, 2018.

 Other media

 In March 2007, Strategy First announced that they had penned a deal for the creation of a film based upon the Jagged Alliance property.
 The movie license was acquired by Los Angeles-based Union Entertainment.

-In 20 October 2017, Underground Games announced a board game based on the franchise.
+On October 20, 2017, Underground Games announced a board game based on the franchise, titled Jagged Alliance: The Board Game.
 The game was originally planned for a 2018 release but this was delayed to 2019.
-Charles Theel of Strategy Gamer gave the game a positive review, saying: "The action is gripping and hits hard with that command of tempo.
-Players who know nothing of A.I.M. will still find smiles rising upon their mugs as they riffle through equipment cards and light up the tree-line.
-This is a high quality game, full stop."
+Charles Theel of Strategy Gamer gave the game a positive review, saying: "This is a high quality game, full stop."